-To deliver the above interventions, UNDP is calling for grant proposals from competent CSOs to implement gender and livelihood assistance activities in selected MDAs and DLGs, as detailed in the tracks below.
+To deliver the above interventions, UNDP is calling for grant proposals from competent CSOs to implement gender and livelihood assistance activities in selected districts, as detailed in the tracks below.
 Interested CSOs are expected to present proposals on how they will implement these grants under the different tracks below.

-D. Small Grants Applications:
+A. Consultancy Applications:

-Track 1: Formation and formalization of women's mining associations; support operationalization of the rights-based approach for economic security strengthening and integration of mine and quarry-based grievance handling practices with community-based reporting pathways for holistic management of GBV incidences; Financial sustainability training and mentorship for women's associations; Provide linkage and access to Inclusive Financing mechanisms for womenled SMEs.
-Districts of Focus: -Amudat, Kasese, Kitgum and Tororo Districts; (In partnership with Ministry of Energy and Minerals Development, Ministry of Trade, industry and Cooperatives) -Budget allocation \$130,000.
+Track 1: Formation and formalization of women's mining associations; support operationalization of the rights-based approach for economic security strengthening and integration of mine and quarry-based grievance handling practices with community-based reporting pathways for holistic management of GBV incidences; Financial sustainability training and mentorship for women's associations; Provide linkage and access to Inclusive Financing mechanisms for women-led SMEs.
+Districts of Focus: Amudat, Kasese, Kitgum and Tororo Districts; (In partnership with Ministry of Energy and Minerals Development, Ministry of Trade, industry and Cooperatives) -Budget allocation 130,000/\$32,500 per district.

 Track 2: Support Enterprise Development for women mining associations - one CSO to manage sub-granting to CBOs in Amudat, Kasese, Kitgum and Tororo Districts.
-The CSO must demonstrate strong experience in managing grants (In partnership with Ministry of Energy and Minerals Development).-Budget allocation \$70,000
+The CSO must demonstrate strong experience in managing grants (In partnership with Ministry of Energy and Minerals Development; Ministry of Trade, industry and Cooperatives).- Budget allocation \$70,000